Charity shops in Dudley

 Is posting donated jewellery from Dudley safe?

 Yes.
 Items go by Royal Mail Special Delivery Guaranteed, fully tracked from your DY-area shop and signed for on arrival.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we send photos and ask questions before posting anything?

 Yes.
-Message GoldPaid on WhatsApp at 07375 071158 or call 07763 741067 with photos and questions before you commit.
+Message GoldPaid on WhatsApp or call us on 07763 741067 with photos and questions before you commit.
 Sending photos first is a good way to gauge whether an item is worth posting.
 Nothing leaves your Dudley shop until your team is ready.

 How does GoldPaid value the items?